Kathak: Dresses

 The dresses vary among Kathak performers and find their sources in either Hindu or Muslim culture.

 The Hindu dress for female dancers has two variations.
 One is based on a sari, but is worn in a style different from the customary style that goes over the left shoulder.
 A Kathak artist generally wraps the sari around the waist and it hangs down from the left.
 A blouse called choli covers the upper body.
 The artist may wear a scarf (called orhni in some places).
-Hair, face, ear, neck, hand, wrist, and ankle jewellery, typically of gold, may adorn the artist.
+Hair, face, ear, neck, hand, wrist, and ankle jewelry, typically of gold, may adorn the artist.
 A tika or bindi in the middle of the forehead is common.
-The second variation of a Hindu Kathak dancer wears a long, full (just above the ankle), light-weight skirt, usually with an embroidered border that helps highlight the dance motion.
+The second variation of a Hindu Kathak dancer wears a either a ghagra or lehenga, a long, full (just above the ankle), light-weight skirt.
+It will usually have an embroidered border that helps highlight the dance motion.
 The skirt is contrasted with a different color choli, and a transparent scarf typically drapes over it and the dancer's head.
 Jewelry is typically present in the second variation.

 The Muslim dress for female dancers also uses a skirt, but includes close fitting churidar pyjamas and sometimes a long coat covering hands and the upper body.
 The head has a cover scarf and the jewelry is light.
+Another variation features the Kathak dancer wearing an anarkali, a tunic with a flared skirt that can fall down to the dancer's ankles.
+The dancers wear churidar pyjamas or trousers underneath the anarkali.

 The Hindu dress for male Kathak performers is typically a silk dhoti draped around the waist, and covered with a silk scarf tied over the top.
 The upper body is usually left bare or with only the Hindu thread, but is sometimes covered with a loose sleeveless jacket.
 Kathak male artists also wear jewellery, but often of stones and much simpler than the female artists.

 The Mughal dress for male Kathak performers is kurta-churidar.
 The kurta can be a simple one, or cut as an angarkha.
 There is also the possibility of adapting the angarkha or kurta for dance to incorporate wider flare in the lower portion.
 Particularly older variety dress includes the small peaked cap too.

 A tabla drummer and other musicians play for a Kathak dancer.